How Long Do Speakers Last?

 How Long Do They Actually Work For?

-So with all of that being said, how long do they typically last for?
+So with all of that being said, how long do speakers typically last for?

-What’s even better is because of the fact that technology has advanced so much during this time, newer materials are being used like carbon fiber and Kevlar that expand their durability even further.
+What’s even better is because of the fact that technology has advanced so much during this time, newer materials are being used that expand their durability even further.

 So you can rest assured that as long as you get quality ones, your speakers should last you for the long haul.